-Those super sugary boxes with lots of fun characters on them?
-You likely know the ones I’m talking about.
-Those aren’t something that I’d recommend being a standard part of your child’s diet.
+Those super sugary boxes of kid cereals with lots of fun characters on them?
+You likely know the ones I'm talking about.
+Those aren't something that I'd recommend being a standard part of your child's diet.

 All foods can have a place in a nutritious diet, and there are very few foods that I would ever say you should completely avoid.
 Those cereals included.
 They are okay sometimes, just preferably not as mainstays in your child's diet.

 We know that some foods will help our children meet their nutritional needs more than others.
-Sugary cereals don’t tend to be in the helpful category, but some of the less sugary ones can be!
+Sugary cereals with lots of added sugar don't tend to be in the helpful category, but some of the less sugary ones can be!

 What to look for in a healthy cereal for kids

-The biggest nutritional concern that I have with cereals as a dietitian is how much sugar they contain.
-Just taking a walk down the breakfast aisle of my grocery store and picking up boxes of cereal shows this.
+The biggest nutritional concern that I have with cereals for kids as a dietitian is how much added sugar they contain.
+Just taking a walk down the breakfast aisle of my local grocery store and picking up boxes of cereal shows this.

-Many boxes of cereal have 8-12g of sugar per serving (servings tend to be ¾ of a cup.)
-To put this in perspective, a teaspoon of sugar is 4g!
+Many boxes of cereal have 8-12 grams of added sugar per serving (serving size tends to be ¾ of a cup.)
+To put this in perspective, a teaspoon of sugar is 4 grams!
 Starting the day off with 2-3 teaspoons of sugar is not something that I generally recommend.

-Many dietitians out there will recommend sticking with 5g of sugar per serving or less for breakfast cereals.
+Many dietitians out there will recommend sticking with 5 grams of added sugar per serving or less for something to be considered a healthy cereal and part of a balanced breakfast.
 And while I think this is a decent goal, I tend to take a different approach.

-When it comes to younger kids, meaning generally up to age 3 or 4, I still think 5g of sugar in their breakfast daily, or even a few times a week, is too much.
+When it comes to younger toddlers and kids, meaning generally up to age 3 or 4, I still think 5 grams of added sugar in their breakfast daily, or even a few times a week, is too much.

-Instead, aim to have the majority of your child’s cereals with 1-2g of sugar per serving at most.
+Instead, aim to have the majority of your child's cereals be lower sugar cereals.
+Meaning they have 1-2 grams of sugar per serving at most.

-Just where can you find cereals like that?
+Just where can you find lower sugar cereals like that?
 Look for the boring ones!

-Things like O’s, wheat squares, rice crisps.
-The ones that don’t tend to have characters on them and really aren’t all that exciting.
-(I’ll show you in a bit how I recommend serving cereal to make them more interesting and filling, and not boring!)
+Things like whole grain O's (think Cheerios, at least here in the US!), wheat squares, rice krispies.
+The ones that don't tend to have characters on them and really aren't all that exciting.
+(I'll show you in a bit how I recommend serving cereal to make them more interesting and filling, and not boring!)